-For example, Doordash is a food delivery service.
+For example, DoorDash is a food delivery service.
 Their delivery people deliver the food, so these workers do not meet Criteria 2 and must be considered employees.
 In fact, DoorDash is one several app-based platforms facing class action lawsuits alleging worker misclassification.

 Is your usual business at risk if this worker doesn’t produce what is expected of him/her?

 If your business cannot deliver the service or product you provide without this worker, then they are likely considered an employee instead of an independent contractor.

 The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.

 Criteria 3 has to do with the type of relationship between the employer and the worker.
 In order to pass this category, the worker must have an existing independent business operation before being considered an independent contractor.
 According to California’s AB5, “If an individual’s work relies on a single employer, [Criteria 3] is not met.”

 Does this worker have an independent business operation and a number of potential customers?

 If this worker relies solely on you as an employer, then they are likely considered an employee instead of an independent contractor.

 The IRS currently has a test that employers can use to determine whether their workers are employees or independent contractors.
 However, the new administration is pushing for federal regulation that is based on the ABC test.